strongbox/strongbox-web-integration-tests/README.md

 ## Maven tests

 You will need the common environment to execute `Maven` Integration tests, this is only `Java 1.8` and `Maven 3.x` installed.
-These tests active by default, however you can skip them using following profile:
+These tests are executed by default, however you can skip them using following profile:
- - `-P\!run-maven-it-tests` for Linux;
+ - `-P\!run-maven-it-tests` for Linux
- - `-P!run-maven-it-tests` for Windows;
+ - `-P!run-maven-it-tests` for Windows

-## Sbt tests
+## SBT tests

-You will need `Java 1.8` and `Sbt 1.1.0` installed in order to execute `Sbt` Integration tests.
+You will need `Java 1.8` and `SBT 1.1.0` installed in order to execute the `SBT` Integration tests.
-These tests active by default, however you can skip them using following profile:
+These tests are executed by default, however you can skip them using following profile:
- - `-P\!run-sbt-it-tests` for Linux;
+ - `-P\!run-sbt-it-tests` for Linux
- - `-P!run-sbt-it-tests` for Windows;
+ - `-P!run-sbt-it-tests` for Windows

 ## Nuget tests